TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/amp_freertos.md

 Asymmetric multiprocessing (AMP) with FreeRTOS is where each core of a multicore device runs its own independent instance of FreeRTOS.
 The cores do not all need to have the same architecture, but do need to share some memory if the FreeRTOS instances need to communicate with each other.

-FreeRTOS-AMP support is added on all the 4 a53 cores in am62x.
+FreeRTOS-AMP support is added on all the a53 cores in @VAR_SOC_NAME.
 Each a53 core in the device runs its own instance of FreeRTOS.

+\cond !SOC_AM62LX
 AMP applications can be loaded via SBL as well as CCS.
+\endcond
 ## Running AMP application
+\cond SOC_AM62LX
+\note Only a few examples, such as hello_world, empty, dpl_demo and task_switch are added for both the a53 cores in am62lx.
+These examples are enough to start AMP application on a53 cores.
+\attention Currently bootloader support is not present on am62lx.
+Hence, booting/running an AMP application at this stage is not possible.
+\endcond
+\cond !SOC_AM62LX
 \note Only a few examples, such as hello_world, empty, dpl_demo  task_switch, sciclient_get_version and gpio_input_interupt are added for all the 4 a53 cores in am62x.
 These examples are enough to start AMP application on a53 cores.

 \note Output from a53ss0-1, a53ss1-0, and a53ss1-1 cores is logged to shared memory and can be viewed via a53ss0-0 on which the log reader is enabled.